justnonamenoname/lifeticle/readme.md

 The chain [Light waves - eyes - brain - generator - wave function - qualia]
 is replaced by [Simulation of the process in the brain - generator - wave function - qualia].
 This would mean that one could know what it is like to be another living organism - for example, a bat.
+Since qualia is quantum, it represents information about a quantum system, which means that in some way one can obtain information about the system by experiencing it.
+This does not violate the no-cloning theorem, since the quantum state is destroyed, but it does add to the theorem that one can in some way recognize the quantum state.

 **Problem of encoding**